-- b.
-Extra Course Fees: Fees for courses extra to a degree program are calculated in the same way as fees for courses which are part of a degree program. - c.
-Fall 2002/Winter 2003 Graduate Student Noninstructional Fee Schedule: In addition to Instructional Fees, all graduate students are assessed Noninstructional Fees.
+- c.
+Extra Course Feest Fees for courses extra to a degree program are calculated in the same way as fees for courses that are part of a degree program. - d.
+Program Differential Fee; Students admitted to the following program in Fall 2004 or Fall 2005 will be assessed a Program Differential Fee.
+The International Student Differential Fee applies to this Program Differential Fee:

+Full-Time/term Part-Time/term Master of Business Administration (MBA) \$2,500 \$1,250 e.
+Fall 2004/Winter 2005 Graduate Student Noninstructional Fee Schedule: In addition to Instructional Fees, all graduate students are assessed Noninstructional Fees.
 The Noninstructional Fees assessed are based upon whether a student is full-time or part-time, and upon whether a student is on-campus or off-campus.
 Noninstructional Fees differ between Spring/Summer and Fall/Winter.